TECHNICAL

 If you only ship to iOS, tvOS, and Safari, HLS is mandatory and DASH is unsupported.
 If you ship to Android, Fire TV, Chromecast, Smart TVs, and browsers other than Safari, DASH is supported and often preferred.

 Roku supports both HLS and DASH.
-Most publishers default to HLS on Roku because the SceneGraph video node has the most mature HLS handling.
+For clear or AES-128 content, most publishers default to HLS because the SceneGraph video node has the most mature HLS handling.
+For DRM-protected content, though, Roku now requires DASH with Widevine - its Widevine support does not work over HLS.

 Latency: HLS used to lose, now it does not